e-mo/CIS-3030_fortran_project/README.md

 Fortran 90 (1991) is a notable milestone in the Fortran development timeline.
 First, note the modern name change from **FORTRAN** to **Fortran**.
 Fortran 90 was the beginning of the modernization of Fortran, and from Fortran 90 (1991) through Fortran 23 (2023) a great number of syntactic improvements and modern general-purpose programming features were added, greatly expanding the capabilities of the Fortran language.
 Despite this, Fortran has maintained nearly 100% backwards compatibility and legacy support, and most modern compilers can compile FORTRAN 1957 code without issue.
 This has empowered old Fortran code bases to remain relevant and expandable with modern features without breaking existing code.

 #### Modern Syntax
 Fortran belongs to a small family of popular programming languages that were developed before the C programming language, and for this reason has a rather unique syntax.
+Below are descriptions and examples of some of the core constructs of the Fortran language and their modern syntax.

 ######  Variable Declaration
 ```